-The Phase 3E satellite under construction, like its predecessors Phase 3A, Oscar-10, Oscar-13 and Oscar-40, has a flight computer system based on a radiation-hardened RCA COSMAC 1802 microprocessor.
+The Phase III High Elliptic Orbit amateur satellites Phase 3A, Oscar-10, Oscar-13 and Oscar-40, had flight computer systems based on a radiation-hardened RCA COSMAC 1802 microprocessor.

-The computer is running an operating system called "IPS", and loaded into that environment is the flight software that does spacecraft command and control, housekeeping chores, battery charge control, navigation, transponder switching, beacon data generation and so on.
+The computer ran an operating system called "IPS", and loaded into that environment was the flight software to do spacecraft command and control, housekeeping chores, battery charge control, navigation, transponder switching, beacon data generation and so on.

 Not so many nowadays, I'll bet.
 Well, here's a unique opportunity to discover all about it.

 IPS (Interpreter for Process Structures) was devised by Karl Meinzer DJ4ZC at a time when 1802, 6502, 6800 and 8080/Z80 processors were state of the art; around 1974-1977.